raspberrypilearning/pibrella-intro/README.md

 ###Activity Checklist
 1. If you have loaded the desktop environment by styping 'startx' after logging in then you will need to open an LXTerminal window by double clicking on the desktop icon.
 If you are still on the command line then you can skip this step.
 2. Open the text editor nano and name your python pibrella file by typing `nano pibrella.py`.
-3. To use the Pibrella library, start your test program by typing `import pibrella`.
+3. To use the Pibrella library, start your test program by typing `import pibrella` and then leave a line by pressing enter.
-4.
+4. Underneath type the line `pibrella.lights.on()`.
+5. Beneath this type `pibrella.buzzer.success()`.
+6. Then Press **CTRL** and **X** on the keyboard, followed by **Y** to save and exit the text editor nano.
+7. Run your test code by typing `sudo python pibrella.py`.
+You should see the lights on the Pibrella board turn on and hear a tune coming from the buzzer.
+8. To stop the program press **CTRL** and **C**.

 ##Step 3: Create a Pibrella Program